ofrendo/Mobile/docs/API.md

 Status codes:
 - 200: User creation successful
 - 400: Bad request, for example not an email adress
+- 403: Trying to create a user that already exists AND has been confirmed
 - 500: User exists already or internal server error